KoalasHut/koala-html/README.md

 The Future
 ==========

+ - Smart instantiation: Remove the need to add null as the first param when no attributes are passed
+ - Change render form: from string nodes to DOM

 There's not much future to it, since I saw jade, but I think jade doesn't help much when you want to process HTML as a javascript object...

 Considerations